SFZ More website info: click

 About our Website 08/06/99 SFZ

 Our website is our primary marketing and information tool.
 It also allows us to update technical details and provide installation manuals online.
 We have a simple, straightforward approach on our site.
 Just like the EFI systems that we make, we don't believe in uninformative, complicated or hard to use websites.

-Our pages load all text first, then the image files so that you have something to read while the photos are loading.
+Our site is all HTML, no scripts bogging things down.
 We use contrasting type on light backgrounds so it is easy to read.
 We don't use solid title graphics which waste ink when printing.
 We don't use flashy graphics which waste time downloading and are basically useless.
 We won't place annoying banner ads on our site.
 We try to keep image files reasonably small for fast downloading.
 We do not share or sell E-mail addresses or order information with anyone, except with your consent.
-Finally, we refuse to send cookies or add code to create pop-ups to other related sites.
+Finally, we don't add code to create nag screens or pop-ups to other sites.

 We feel that a website should be like a book with pictures.
 Click on the page that you want and read it in a vertical fashion.
 It should contain factual, useful information which is broken down into logical sections.
 It should be updated frequently with dates listed at the top of the home page.
 We will continue to use this philosophy in the future until we think of something better.
 We don't believe in flash without function here.